* The Passion of Joan of Arc (Carl Dreyer, France, 1927)

 Queen, The Cowboys, Andrei Rublev, Clerks, The Untouchables, Terminator 2, Raiders of the Lost

-Ark, Alien, Cool Hand Luke, The Ice Storm, Go Fish, Shaun of the Dead, The 5,000 Fingers of Dr. T, Rainman, Rushmore, Gosford Park,
+Ark, Alien, The Ice Storm, Go Fish, Shaun of the Dead, The 5,000 Fingers of Dr. T, Rainman, Rushmore, Gosford Park,

 Comfort and Joy, Lonesome Dove (made for TV), Double Indemnity, and I'm a sucker for Good